rdfostrich/article-jws2018-ostrich/content/evaluation.md

 That is the reason why when new deltas are inserted, the previous one must be fully materialized by iterating over all existing triples, because no version index exists.
+These results should however be interpreted correctly, because all other approaches receive their input data in the appropriate format (IC, CB, TB, CB/TB), while OSTRICH doesn't.
+OSTRICH must convert CB input at runtime to the alternative CB structure where deltas are relative to the snapshot, which explains the larger ingestion times.
-One future optimization could be to maintain the last version of each chain in a separate index for faster patching.
+A future optimization could be to maintain the last version of each chain in a separate index for faster patching.
+Or a new ingestion algorithm could be implemented that accepts input in the correct alternative CB format.
 Alternatively, a new snapshot could dynamically be created when ingestion time becomes too large.

 In [](#results-ostrich-ingestion-rate-bearb-hourly), we can observe large fluctuations in ingestion time around version 1200 of BEAR-B-hourly.